 Dr Robert Ghosh MB ChB, FRCP, FFICM, MBA

-Dr Robert Ghosh, consultant physician, graduated from Edinburgh University in 1988.
-His postgraduate training in Edinburgh and St Bartholomews Hospital London led to specialty status in neurology, clinical neurophysiology, intensive care medicine and general medicine which formed the basis of his NHS consultant activities.
+Dr Robert Ghosh is a consultant physician, graduated from Edinburgh University in 1988.
+His postgraduate training in Edinburgh and St Bartholomews Hospital London led to speciality status in neurology, clinical neurophysiology, intensive care medicine and general medicine which formed the basis of his NHS consultant activities.

 Mr Howard Morris (Chair)

 Dr David Bloomfield (Non-voting member)

 Mr Andrew Easter

 Dr Bal Athwal

 Francis Rossi, OBE – co-founding lead singer and guitarist in Status Quo.
 As a migraine sufferer, Francis has lent his support of National Migraine Centre.